 The Division of Musculoskeletal Imaging is responsible for all non-emergent adult musculoskeletal plain radiographs obtained at Mass General, grossing around 30,000 examinations per year.
 Plain film cases are available through PACS and cover practically the whole spectrum of musculoskeletal disease, representing the basis for interpretation of advanced MSK modalities.
 Our fellows have plain-film rotations concurrently with interpretation of advanced modalities, providing well-balanced training in musculoskeletal diagnosis.

 Sonography of the musculoskeletal system is an exciting new modality recently implemented at Mass General.
-We utilize the most advanced US technology available, employing General Electric Logiq 9 units and high-frequency probes for the evaluation of muscle and tendon abnormalities, joint derangements and Morton's neuroma.
+We utilize the most advanced US technology available for the evaluation of muscle and tendon abnormalities, joint derangements and Morton's neuroma.
 This service, which includes sonographically guided biopsies and procedures, has steadily grown in the past several years and is part of the fellowship rotations.
-Furthermore, MSK staff members are involved in ongoing research efforts assessing the utility of 3D-ultrasound reconstructions of rotator cuff and MR-arthroscopic correlations.

 The Musculoskeletal Institute at the Yawkey Center for Outpatient Care